Supply chain risk management: Measuring risk

 Supply chain risk is a function of likelihood of an event's occurrence and its impact.
 Although this is the most popular methodology for quantifying risk, a drawback in the context of supply-chain risk is that it requires assessing likelihood or probability of many different event types across a number of supply-chain organisations and locations (potentially hundreds of thousands for, say, a major vehicle manufacturer).
 Thus, the range of possibilities is huge, frustrating and limiting the analysis possible in practice.
 The methodology may be appropriate for a smaller subset of locations and/or types or categories of risk.

 Most companies rely on 'risk scores' of various types such as financial risk score, operational risk score, resiliency score (R Score).
-These are readily available, relatively simple to understand and analyze, and hence can be effective, at least for first-pass identification of risks worthy of further analysis.
+These are readily available, relatively simple to understand and analyse, and hence can be effective, at least for first-pass identification of risks worthy of further analysis.
 Standards and certified compliance (such as ISO 9001) are also effective ways to raise the baseline to a known level.

+Traditional risk metrics (likelihood × consequence) have been complemented in recent literature by systemic, behavioural measures that seek to capture how complex supply chains respond to and survive disruptions.
+Resilience is typically defined as the capacity of a supply chain to resist, absorb, recover from, or adapt to disruptions, emphasising persistence, adaptation, or transformation in the face of change.
+Robustness refers to the ability of the network structure and policies to maintain functionality under stress without reconfiguration, often studied via cascading-failure models; for example, underload and overload propagation dynamics reveal discontinuous fragilities and recovery levers in interdependent supply networks.

+Extending these, viability frames a supply chain not just as recoverable or structurally stable, but as capable of ongoing survival and service provision under both acute disruptions and long-term, evolving pressures by integrating resilience with sustainability and adaptive reconfiguration.
+Viability can be derived through explicit measurement of outcomes in adaptive systems, achieved via complex adaptive system models of supply chains expressing certain risk dynamics, such as ripple effects or bullwhip effects.

+Predictive analysis of supply chain risks

+Supply chain disruptions can affect a company's normal business and profitability, so supply chain risk prediction requires a more modern management approach: artificial intelligence.
+AI predicts and analyzes and helps to discover risks earlier, so that companies can respond faster to avoid risks.
+Therefore, AI predictive analysis helps with supply chain visibility and reduces uncertainty.
+The data analysis capabilities of AI models can provide companies with more informed decisions, thereby improving resilience.